 The Sixth Form also has an active executive which plays a key role in organising and driving Sixth Form events and issues.
-Recent activities have included the complete re-decoration of the Sixth Form area as well as organising the Christmas Sixth-form ball.
-Led by the Head Boy and Head Girl, issues raised in the Sixth Form are discussed by the executive and taken forward to the whole-school council.
+Recent activities have included the complete re-decoration of the Sixth Form area as well as organising the Christmas Ball.
+Led by the Head Boy and Head Girl, issues raised in the Sixth Form are discussed by the executive and taken forward to the whole-school student leadership team.

 Students also undertake an active role in reviewing whole-school practice and procedure.
 We regularly consult students on a range of issues including questionnaires relating to transition, the rewards and sanctions procedures and behaviour policy, and use our students’ opinions to help review and change policy and procedures where appropriate.